spatie/laravel-medialibrary/docs/installation-setup.md

     /*
      * The media library will try to optimize all converted images by removing
-     * metadata and applying a little bit of compression.
+     * metadata and applying a bit of compression.
 These are
      * the optimizers that will be used by default.
      */
     'image_optimizers' => [